freenas/freenas-docs/userguide/plugins.rst

 available software using the GUI.
 This method is very easy to use, but is limited in the amount of software that is available.
-Each application will automatically be installed into its own jail, meaning that this method may not be suitable for users who wish to run multiple applications within the same jail.
+Each application will automatically be installed into its own jail, meaning this method may not be suitable for users who wish to run multiple applications within the same jail.

 The Jails method provides much more control over software installation